wnr/element-resize-detector/README.md

 });
 ```

+There is also an `callOnAdd` option, which determines if listeners should be called when they are getting added.
+Default is true.
+If true, the listener is guaranteed to be called when it has been added.
+If false, the listener will not be guarenteed to be called when it has been added (does not prevent it from being called).

 ## API

-### listenTo(element, listener)
+### listenTo(element, listener) or listenTo(options, element, listener)
 Listens to the element for resize events and calls the listener function with the element as argument on resize events.
+Options passed to the function will override the instance options.

 **Example usage:**